Why Every Canna-Chef Should Have A Cream Whipper & Nitrous Oxide Charger

 Just Remember: Decarboxylation

 If you decide to grab yourself a cream whipper and nitrous oxide charger(s) for infusing drinks or ingredients with cannabis, just be sure to use decarbed cannabis - or decarb it at some point within the recipe being followed.
 To decarb your cannabis, take a look at our article here on How to Properly Cook with Infused Ingredients which also notes decarbing basics.

 Enjoy Your Cannabis Faster

-And these are the reasons why you should consider fusing your cannabis to your drinks and ingredients via a cream whipper:
+These are the reasons why you should consider adding cannabis to your drinks and ingredients via a cream whipper: